-The Magistrate thus while considering such applications thus has to bear in mind the following:
+The Magistrate thus while considering such applications has to bear in mind the following:

 (a) The nature of the crime alleged to have been committed.

 The important question then is that of obtaining exemption from further trial in Warrants cases.
 It is trite in law that even in a warrant case it is within the power of the Magistrate to grant permanent exemption if circumstances justified such a course.
-Hence the mere fact that case on hand is a warrant case need not prevent the learned Magistrate from granting permanent exemption if otherwise petitioner is entitled to the same.
+Hence, the mere fact that the case on hand is a warrant case need not prevent the learned Magistrate from granting permanent exemption if otherwise, the petitioner is entitled to the same.